coleman-c/ColeSoft.Extensions.Logging.Splunk/README.md

 Log to [Splunk][0] directly from [Microsoft.Extensions.Logging][1] using the [Splunk HTTP Event Collector (HEC)][5].

+The Splunk HEC will need to be configured on the Splunk server as [detailed here][5].
 ## Installation

 ColeSoft.Extensions.Logging.Splunk installs through [NuGet][3] and requires [.NET Standard][4] >= [2.0][6].